nulpunkt/yesql-php/README.md

 $r->getObjectById(3);
 ```

+## Using named parameters on insert / update
 Maybe we have a class with a `toRow` method we'd like to call on insert
 ```sql
 -- name: insertObject inFunc: MyObject::toRow